 Follow the mitigation mechanisms of subclause 6.17.5 of TR 24772-1.

-Develop contracts and use the Spark analyzer and prover to verify that the program meets the specified contracts.
+Develop contracts and use the SPARK analysis and proof tools to verify that the program meets the specified contracts.

 Avoid the use of similar names to denote different objects of the same type.